-This zucchini risotto (or courgette risotto) recipe features melt-in-your-mouth jammy zucchini "butter" swirled into creamy, tender risotto.
-It's comforting and delicious, with a hint of lemon zest and fresh herbs.
-Plus, it's a great way to use up zucchini during this time of year!
+This zucchini risotto recipe features a melt-in-your-mouth jammy zucchini “butter” swirled into creamy, tender risotto with a hint of lemon zest and fresh herbs.
+It’s a clever way to showcase the naturally sweet, grassy flavors of the squash and a great no-waste recipe for using up all that summer zucchini!

-Summer here in the US means an abundance of squash, usually zucchini (or courgettes) and summer squash.
-I'm always searching for creative yet elevated ways to use a lot of zucchini.
-I've shaved them for salads and even baked them involtini style, similar to my eggplant involtini!
+Summer here in the US means an abundance of squash, usually zucchini and yellow squash.
+I’m always searching for creative yet elevated ways to use a lot of zucchini.
+I’ve shaved them for salads and even baked them involtini style, similar to my eggplant involtini!

 But my favorite method, by far, is a technique called zucchini butter.
 I first learned it when trying Deb Perelman’s zucchini butter spaghetti.
 You start by sauteeing grated zucchini with lots of butter and garlic.
 Slowly, the whole thing turns into a flavorful, spreadable paste that melds into the risotto.